-3.6 Monitoring of Cases
+3.9 Monitoring of Cases

-The Trial Court Coordinator shall continually monitor the tentative trial calendar to determine settlements; conflicts that develop; cases not reached or continued from previous sessions; motions that are filed; additions, deletions or changes in parties or attorneys; or any other factors effecting the readiness of the case for trial.
+The Court Manager shall continually monitor the tentative trial calendar to determine settlements; conflicts that develop; cases not reached or continued from previous sessions; motions that are filed; additions, deletions or changes in parties or attorneys; or any other factors effecting the readiness of the case for trial.

-RULE 4 - DELINQUENT ORDERS OR JUDGMENTS
+RULE 4 - DELINOUENT ORDERS OR JUDGMENTS

 - 4.1 Cases or motions scheduled on trial calendars and removed due to consent or settlement shall be considered delinquent if the Order or Judgment of Disposition is not filed within (20) working days after the case was last calendared. - 4.2 Cases or motions scheduled on trial calendars and heard by the Judge or by Jury shall be considered delinquent if the Order or Judgment of disposition is not filed within twenty (20) working days after the hearing, unless otherwise directed by the Presiding Judge. - 4.3 If the attorney responsible for filing a settlement judgment or dismissal fails to do so within the 20 working days or the time indicated when he/she notified the court of settlement, the case may thereafter be place on a regular trial and motion calendar for a later session of court for possible dismissal of the case for failure to timely file the settlement documents.
 Any attorney or party in the case may appear and show cause why the case should not be dismissed.
 If no good cause is shown, the case may, in the discretion of the Presiding Judge, be dismissed for failure to timely file the settlement judgment or dismissal.
+The court may take additional disciplinary steps as it deems appropriate.